Personal Commentary

 To demonstrate the legacy of both these artists, Nick Drake and Joe Strummer, and to highlight what I like about them both, I have also posted playlists under the My Playlists tab on this site.
 I hope they don’t make you feel older, as they did me, but rejuvenated by the music.

-See more Personal Commentary HERE.
+See more Commentary HERE.